-Black Satin Thornless Blackberry Rubus fruticosus 'Black Satin' Height: 3 feet Spread: 4 feet
+Blackberry, (Thornless) Black Satin Rubus fruticosus 'Black Satin' Height: 6 feet Spread: 5 feet

 Sunlight:

-Hardiness Zone: 3a Other Names: Thornless Blackberry Group/Class: Floricane - Summer Bearing Description: A thornless variety producing juicy crops through midsummer; blackberries are quite shrubby looking and require careful placement in the landscape, a specific pruning regimen and protection from birds Edible Qualities Black Satin Thornless Blackberry is a small shrub that is typically grown for its edible qualities.
+Hardiness Zone: 3a Other Names: Thornless Blackberry Group/Class: Floricane - Summer Bearing Description: A thornless variety producing juicy crops through midsummer; blackberries are quite shrubby looking and require careful placement in the landscape, a regular pruning regimen and protect fruit from birds Edible Qualities Blackberry, (Thornless) Black Satin is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces large clusters of black oval berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.
-The berries are most often used in the following ways: Features & Attributes Black Satin Thornless Blackberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
+The berries are most often used in the following ways: Features & Attributes Blackberry, (Thornless) Black Satin has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The fuzzy oval compound leaves do not develop any appreciable fall color.
 It features an abundance of magnificent black berries in mid summer.
 This is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
-This is a high maintenance plant that will require regular care and upkeep.
+This plant will require occasional maintenance and upkeep.
 Each spring, cut back all dead and two-year old canes to the ground, leaving only last year's growth standing.
 It is a good choice for attracting birds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration; Aside from its primary use as an edible, Black Satin Thornless Blackberry is sutiable for the following landscape applications; Planting & Growing Black Satin Thornless Blackberry will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
-It tends to be a little leggy, with a typical clearance of 2 feet from the ground.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; Aside from its primary use as an edible, Blackberry, (Thornless) Black Satin is sutiable for the following landscape applications; Planting & Growing Blackberry, (Thornless) Black Satin will grow to be about 6 feet tall at maturity, with a spread of 5 feet.
+It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.
 This shrub may not always play well with others; as such, it is best grown in its own designated garden space or isolated area of an edibles garden.
-It should only be grown in full sunlight.
+It does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+To help this plant achive its best flowering performance, periodically apply a flower-boosting fertilizer from early spring through into the active growing season.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selection of a native North American species.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.